 Burn’em Comets!
 Crush’em Comets!

-Held in the fall, Homecoming activities include a parade, pep rally, tailgate party, dance, alumni events and a casino night.
-The weeklong celebration culminates with an athletic event.
+Held in the fall, Homecoming activities include a parade, pep rally, tailgate party, dance, casino night, and alumni events.
+The celebration culminates with an athletic event.

-Held annually in early April, International Week is a UT Dallas tradition that celebrates the University’s cultural diversity.
+Held annually in early April, International Week celebrates the University’s diversity.
 Students can participate in cultural activities, take part in an international talent show and sample global foods.

-An annual tradition that includes a complimentary barbecue lunch and music, UT Dallas' Juneteenth celebration commemorates the announcement of the abolition of slavery in Texas in 1865.
-Celebrated on June 19, the term is a combination of "June" and "nineteenth" and is recognized as a state holiday or special day of observance in 42 states.
+An annual tradition that includes a complimentary lunch and music, UT Dallas' Juneteenth celebration commemorates the announcement of the abolition of slavery in Texas in 1865.

-Legacy Lane is a tree-lined path that stretches along the creek behind McDermott Library.
-The path is made up of personalized, engraved pavestones organized in class years.
-Legacy Lane was established by the Student Ambassadors in conjunction with the Alumni Association to give graduates an opportunity to become a permanent part of the University's history.
+Legacy Lane is a tree-lined path that stretches along the creek behind the McDermott Library.
+It is made up of personalized, engraved pavestones organized by class year.

 Martin Luther King Jr. Breakfast

-The Martin Luther King, Jr. Breakfast takes place annually each January and is organized by UT Dallas' Multicultural Center.
-The event, a celebration of King’s legacy, typically includes food, speech and song.
+The Martin Luther King, Jr. Breakfast takes place annually each January and is organized by the Multicultural Center.

-The UT Dallas Ring Ceremony began in 2001.
-During the ceremony, students dunk their rings into the circular pool under the trellis at the center of campus.
-By dipping the rings in the pool as a group, the students cover the ring and themselves with UT Dallas pride.
-Both graduate and undergraduate students and their families are encouraged to participate in the ceremony, which is held regularly each spring and fall.
+During the ring ceremony, students dunk their class rings into the circular pool under the trellis.
+Both graduate and undergraduate students are invited to participate in the ceremony, which is held each spring and fall.

 Rubbing Cecil Green's Head for Luck

 Many students rub the sculpture of UT Dallas founder Cecil H. Green's head for good luck during finals week.
-Green, along with Eugene McDermott and Erik Jonsson, founded the Graduate Research Center of the Southwest, which became The University of Texas at Dallas in 1969.
+Green, along with Eugene McDermott and Erik Jonsson, founded the Graduate Research Center of the Southwest, which became UT Dallas in 1969.
 Green’s effigy is located outside Cecil H. Green Hall.

 The official University colors are orange and green.
-The color orange represents the UT System and is derived from the burnt orange of UT Austin.
-UT Dallas' green color stems from the green olive and oak branches that are represented in the University's official seal.
+The orange represents UT System and is derived from the burnt orange of UT Austin.
+The green stems from the olive and oak branches that are featured in the University's official seal.

-Senior Week at UT Dallas includes a full-scale carnival, a ring ceremony and special photo opportunities with the University’s mascot, Temoc.
-Senior Week takes place annually in May.
+Senior Week includes a full-scale carnival, a ring ceremony and special photo opportunities with the University’s mascot, Temoc.
+Senior Week takes place in May and December.

-Temoc, the blue-skinned comet in human form, is the official mascot of UT Dallas.
+Temoc, a blue-skinned comet-in-human-form, is the official mascot of UT Dallas.
 Temoc was designed in 1998 by then-student Aaron Aryanpur and was officially adopted as the University's mascot in April of that year.
-Temoc attends sporting events, and he is occasionally spotted at some of the University's acclaimed chess matches.

-Invented in the early 1990s, the Whoosh has become a way for UT Dallas students to show campus unity.
+Invented in the early 1990s, the Whoosh is a way for students to show campus unity.
 The salute is named the Whoosh because it's the sound a comet would make if there was sound in space.